Skip to main content

 Java software may display a security dialog box stating that the digital signature of the Radio Explorer application is invalid, and that its security certificate was issued by a company that is not trusted.
 Depending on the version of Java software installed on your machine, the dialog box may also state that Radio Explorer will be run without the security restrictions normally provided by Java, or that Radio Explorer is requesting unrestricted access to your local machine and network.

 The reason for the first message is that Radio Explorer files distributed via Java Web Start were signed with a security certificate that was custom made, rather than purchased from a trusted certification authority.
-As for the second message, unrestricted access means that Radio Explorer will be able to open schedule files from the hard drive and store user preferences, unlike Java applets that run in a Web browser and haven't access to the hard drive.
-If you install Radio Explorer from the downloaded archive, rather than using Java Web Start, then Radio Explorer will also run in the unrestricted access mode.
-It is possible to adjust Radio Explorer to run in the restricted access mode with Java Web Start, but that would be at the cost of increasing complexity of the software.
-If you are concerned with these security considerations, please tell so, and the restricted access mode version will eventually be provided.
+As for the second message, unrestricted access means that Radio Explorer will be able to open schedule files from the hard drive and store user preferences, unlike Java applets that run in a Web browser and haven’t access to the hard drive.

 For short usage instructions, see the Quick Start page.
 You may also want to visit the System Requirements page.